sebPomme/arduino-Dockerfile/README.md

 A Dockerfile for containerising Arduino sketches, and uploading them into your Arduino Boards.
 [Instructions on how to deploy a docker container to your Arduino board can be found here](http://reprage.com/post/how-to-deploy-docker-containers-to-an-arduino/).

+A Vagrantfile configuration has been added, as well as a customized docker host configuration.
+Vagrant will error the first time it provisions its docker host.
+This is a workaround for the path.

+Be sure to update the -m flag to ino for your board.

+vagrant docker-run default -- ino upload -m boardId

+Will compile and upload your sketch if everything is working.

 ## License

 Copyright 2015, Clinton Freeman